ccpa-ousd/alumni-map/README.md

 ### Add a new class

+1. Contact graduates to request their permission to publish their slides and decision day information.
+Send this release form and save signed, returned copies in a folder ignored by Git.
+1. Open the "Decision Day" slide deck and edit slides to remove any information you don't want to publish.
-1. Download the "Decision Day" slide deck as a
+2. Download the slide deck as a PDF file.

 ## Data sources